Updated on 29.06.2021

 Recently PFRDA came up with a notification in this regard with the title, “Pension fund regulatory and development authority (exits and withdrawals under the national pension system) Regulations 2015.
 This notification explains national pension scheme withdrawal rules.
 Through this regulation, PFRDA has also announced some provisions on Premature withdrawal of NPS.
-Premature withdrawal provisions was not there in the first version of national pension scheme
+Premature withdrawal provisions were not there in the first version of national pension scheme

 Before moving ahead to understand national pension scheme withdrawal rules in detail, let me first brief you on what NPS is all about.
 You may also go through my detailed article written on this.